taolicd/taolicd.github.io/_posts/2024-04-13-host-a-portfolio-for-free.md

 date: 2024-04-13
 ---

-Building an online portfolio has become essential for professionals such as journalists, technical writers, software developers, and UX designers to showcase their work.
+Building an online portfolio has become essential for professionals across fields — from journalists and technical writers to software developers and UX designers — to effectively showcase their work and skills.

 This blog walks you through the process of creating portfolios on Clippings.me, GitHub, GitLab, or Netlify for free.

 ## Creating a portfolio on Clippings.me